 What to See:

-Madeira Beach's restaurants welcome family and friends to try the fresh local flavor.
+Madeira Beach's restaurants welcome family and friends to try fresh local flavor.
 Many top-rated restaurants at the Pass feature entertainment, specials and events as well.
-The Seafood Festival at John's Pass – held annually in October – hosts more than 100,000 guests to celebrate food, music, and arts and crafts.
+The Seafood Festival at John's Pass – held annually in October – hosts more than 100,000 guests looking to celebrate food, music, and arts and crafts.

-Treasure Island – adjacent to St. Petersburg – is another favorite beach town in Florida.
+Treasure Island – adjacent to St. Pete – is another favorite beach town in Florida.
 Swim, snorkel, fish, parasail and shell at this hot spot, which was named from an early hotel owner who buried and discovered treasure chests on the beach.

 What to See: